cmatc13/langchain-chainlit-docker-deployment-template/README.md

 size and building time with cache techniques, I have follow tricks in below Article https://medium.com/@albertazzir/blazing-fast-python-docker-builds-with-poetry-a78a66f5aed0

+for codespace you may run out of space. try docker system prune

+to see space on codespace
+df -h

+remove all containers
+docker container prune -f

+remove image
+docker rmi <image id>

+docker build --force-rm --no-cache -t langchain-chainlit-chat-app:latest .

 Build the docker container

 ``docker  build . -t langchain-chainlit-chat-app:latest``

+run the docker image as a container in bash so you can be inside the container and find files docker run -it <image id> /bin/bash

+Build the docker container and view the logs of the build in docker_build.log file (auto created)

+docker  build . -t langchain-chainlit-chat-app:latest > docker_build.log 2>&1

+and without cache
+docker  build . -t langchain-chainlit-chat-app:latest --no-cache > docker_build.log 2>&1

 To generate Image with `DOCKER_BUILDKIT`, follow below command